Questions and answers about certification

 No, a foreign company cannot be certified before the company has created a Swedish company, subsidiary or a registered branch in Sweden.

-Yes, even if an agreement on certification was discontinued, you as an employer can be certified again at a later date.
-As a main rule, this can this can take place no earlier than six months after the earlier certification was discontinued.
+Yes, even if an operator has been deregistered they can be certified again later on.
+As a general rule, a new certification can be approved no earlier than twelve months after the earlier certification was discontinued.

 No. The Swedish Migration Agency has currently chosen to not cover these cases in the certification process.
 An ICT case shall be decided within 90 days if the case is complete.